-Sentry suggests that the affidavits submitted are insufficient because the sole affiant is Nicole Porter, plaintiffs' counsel's project coordinator.
+Sentry suggests that the proof submitted in support of the movants' argument is weak because the sole evidence is the affidavit testimony of Nicole Porter, plaintiffs' counsel's project coordinator.
 See Rec.
 Docs.
-23075-3, 23076-3.
-23077-3.
-She attests that she spoke with each movant by telephone and, through these telephone conversations, learned of each movant's change of address.
+23031-3, 23032-3.
+She attests that she spoke with each movant by telephone and, through these telephone conversations, learned the reasons for the movants' failure to provide the information sooner.
 Id.
-As Sentry points out, the plaintiffs submit no affidavits from the movants themselves attesting to any change of address, the circumstances of their moves, the dates thereof, or the reasons for their failure to provide their attorneys with accurate contact information.
+As Sentry points out, the plaintiffs submit no affidavits from the movants themselves attesting to any of the reasons for their failure to provide their attorneys with the required PFS information or, in the case of Penny Saunders, the circumstances of her move and her failure to provide her attorneys with accurate contact information.
 Thus, Sentry argues that the evidence submitted does not support the new facts asserted.